jermware/jermware.github.io/projects/gjBeers.md

 The usage data are not used for marketing, tracking, advertisement or anything alike.

 **iCloud**
 All data syncing is done through Apple’s iCloud service.
-The only data stored in iCloud are your pub records.
+The only data stored in iCloud are your beer records.
 These data are only accessible by you when using the app on a device logged into your iCloud account.

 **Local Storage**
-Your pub records and their images are always saved locally on your device.
-This allows you to access your pub records even if iCloud access is not available.
-Your pub records and their images will remain on your device until you delete them within the app, or you delete the app from your device.
+Your beer records and their images are always saved locally on your device.
+This allows you to access your beer records even if iCloud access is not available.
+Your beer records and their images will remain on your device until you delete them within the app, or you delete the app from your device.

 **Your Consent**
 By using our website or apps, you consent to our privacy policy.